gmx-io/gmx-synthetics/README.md

 Short position example: if the current index token price is $5000, a stop-loss decrease order can be created with acceptable price as $5010, the order can be executed when the index token price is >= $5010.

 Stop-loss decrease order requests are executed using OrderHandler.executeOrder, if the order was created at timestamp `n`, it should be executed with the oracle prices after timestamp `n`.

-# Oracle Prices

-Oracle prices are signed as a value together with a precision, this allows prices to be compacted as uint32 values.

-The signed prices represent the price of one unit of the token using a value with 30 decimals of precision.

-Representing the prices in this way allows for conversions between token amounts and fiat values to be simplified, e.g. to calculate the fiat value of a given number of tokens the calculation would just be: `token amount * oracle price`, to calculate the token amount for a fiat value it would be: `fiat value / oracle price`.

-The trade-off of this simplicity in calculation is that tokens with a small USD price and a lot of decimals may have precision issues it is also possible that a token's price changes significantly and results in requiring higher precision.

 ## Example 1